freddiehaddad/fast-track-to-rust/src/multithreaded_grep.md

 And he sometimes gets so little that there’s none of him at all.",
         ),
         (
-            "scoped-threads.txt",
+            "scoped_threads.txt",
-            r"When we work with scoped threads, the compiler can clearly see, if the variables we want to use will be avilable to me.
+            "When we work with scoped threads, the compiler can clearly see, if the variables we want to use will be avilable to me.
 Because of this visiblity, I'm runtime error free!
-And issues in my code will be exposed by rustc.,
+And issues in my code will be exposed by rustc.
 If this sort of safety is provided at native speeds, there's simply no compelling case to stick with cpp!",
         ),
     ]);

-#     // get values from command line arguments
+    // get values from clap
+#     let pattern = cli.pattern;
 #     let line_number = cli.line_number;
-#     let pattern = &cli.pattern;
 #     let before_context = cli.before_context as usize;
 #     let after_context = cli.after_context as usize;
-#     let files = cli.files;
+    let files = cli.files;
 #
 #     // compile the regular expression
-#     let regex = match Regex::new(pattern) {
+#     let regex = match Regex::new(&pattern) {
 #         Ok(re) => re, // bind re to regex
 #         Err(e) => {
 #             eprintln!("{e}"); // write to standard error
 #             exit(1);
 #         }
 #     };
-#

     thread::scope(|s| {
         let handles: Vec<_> = files
             .iter()